iag-geo/bootleaf/README.md

 If `outFields` is not specified against the `identify` object, the layer's `outFields` will be used.
 See the `outFields` section above for more information on the field specification.

-Note: If the ArcGIS Server REST API lists an alias against a field, this should be used in place of the field name.
-Eg in the case of [this layer](https://vmgeospatialdev.erga.aubootleaf.corp/arcgis/rest/services/admin_boundaries/EmbargoRegions_BOM_201506/MapServer/1) the *BNAME* field has an alias, so (somewhat confusingly) the *alias* should actually be specified in the `name` field:
+Note: If the ArcGIS Server REST API lists an alias against a field, the alias should be used in place of the field name.

-*BNAME ( type: esriFieldTypeString , alias: BOM river region name)*

 When the Identify tool is activated under the > Tools menu, and the layer is visible, clicking on the map will return the value of the `primaryField` at the location clicked.
 The results for all identify-able layers are shown in the pull-out sidebar.